jonnyjohnson1/topos-cli/README.md

 ---

 # Topos
-A simple server running on your machine to power private conversations with friends, family, and coworkers.
-Runs with the [chat arena](https://github.com/jonnyjohnson1/chat-arena) app available on desktop and mobile.
+A personal intelligence service, using your own computer to power private conversations with friends, family, and coworkers, collect/store your own private data, and use AI privately.
+Runs  great with the [chat arena](https://github.com/jonnyjohnson1/chat-arena) app available on desktop and mobile.

+Tech: ollama, postgres, FastAPI, nixOS, huggingface-transformers

 ## (MacOS) Easy Install With .dmg
 *(Experimental)*: This is new, and should work on most MacOS machines!